 - etc. (every fossil that crosses strata boundaries)

-Now how about those LEAVES!
+* Leaves Buried Vertically in Diatomaceous Rock: Now how about those LEAVES!
 Leaves?
 Yes, leaves!
 There are two leaves, buried vertically, as though standing on edge for thousands of years, while buried by the super-slow deposition of diatomaceous rock!
 Ha!
-Leaves.
-And there’s a mesosaur (and countless other 3D fossils; 3D, in other words, not flatten like a piece of paper, but having significant thickness), a mesosaur buried in multiple “varve” layers, which are claimed to be annual depositions, yet these fossils typically show no erosional patterns that would indicate gradual burial.

 Then there’s that whale skeleton in a California quarry, uplifted, with its rib cage and other bones buried by diatoms, again, which diatomaceous earth is said to be deposited incredibly slowly!